 Teaching Phase: How will the teacher present the concept or skill to students?

-- Begin the lesson by showing this picture and asking the class: "What would happen to the animals in a forest ecosystem if all the trees and plants were removed?"
+- Begin the lesson by showing this and asking the class: "What would happen to the animals in a forest ecosystem if all the trees and plants were removed?"
 Students should realize that animals that eat the trees, and that plants would not have enough food and may starve, leaving animals that eat them to starve as well.
 Animals could lose their homes and die or have to move away.
 Almost all animals in the forest ecosystem would be negatively impacted.

 - Next, show students a picture of a marine food web.
 Ask students what differences they see between a terrestrial food web and an aquatic food web.
 Possible answers will likely include that there are not any plants or trees.
 Inform students even though there are not plants and trees, there are still organisms that act as producers and make up the base of the food web.